 - Each pedorthist’s commitment to act with honesty and integrity is fundamental to the delivery of high quality, safe and professional services.

 - The pedorthic practitioner may only use those professional designations that he/she has duly earned and maintained in accordance with the regulations of the appropriate certifying and governing bodies.

-- The pedorthist may not solicit clients or referring professionals with gratuitous offers.
+- The pedorthist may not solicit clients or referring professionals with gratuitous or deeply discounted offers.